 What are the Main Requirements for a Visitor Visa for Business Visitors?

-As a business visitor, you will be required to provide proof of your activities to the border official at your arrival at a port of entry at the border or at an airport.
+However, as a business visitor, you will be required to provide proof of your activities to the border official at your arrival port of entry or at an airport.

-If you are a business visitor from a visa-exempt country, then you would still require an Electronic Travel Authorization (eTA) if you arrive by air.
+If you are a business visitor from a visa-exempt country, you will still be required to have an Electronic Travel Authorization (eTA) if you arrive by air.

 You will be allowed to travel anywhere within the country if you visit on a visitor visa.
-But if you are coming to search for Canadian employment, a work permit might be a better choice.
+But, if you are coming to search for Canadian employment, a work permit may be a better choice.